skassen2/StaffRelations/readme.md

 ## Local Setup
 - This repo has a dev container.
 This means if you open it inside a [GitHub Codespace](https://github.com/features/codespaces), or using [VS Code with the remote containers extension](https://code.visualstudio.com/docs/remote/containers), it will be opened inside a container with all the dependencies already installed.
 - In order to run the application locally use the following command: **swa start ./src --data-api-location swa-db-connections**
+- In order to run tests locally use the following command: **npm test**

 ## Repo Navigation
 - The [**src**](src) folder contains all relevant js, html and css files for the project.